c-and-q/.github/profile/README.md

 ## Cold &amp; quiet system

-For now, there is nothing.
+For now there is nothing.
 Please come back later

 ### Repos